-Chrissy Hennessey of the blog The New Me put together a tutorial with her husband, Nathan, for how to construct a rain barrel at home using only a few materials.
-They utilized a barrel that was previously used for shipping pickles in their project, so they suggest looking around to see if any companies in your area are willing to give or sell you their old food barrels.
+Chrissy Hennessey of the blog Better Than Never put together a tutorial with her husband, Nathan, for how to construct a rain barrel at home using only a few materials.
+They upcycled a barrel that was previously used for shipping pickles in their project, so they suggest looking around to see if any companies in your area are willing to give or sell you their old food barrels.

 Note: Be sure your barrel never contained anything toxic, as that could make your rainwater unsafe for use in your garden.